Chase-William/WindowImageStreamer/README.md

 }
 ```

-Note: If `TryGetWindowImage` fails the `Bitmap` will always be null.
+Note: If `TryGetWindowImage` fails the bitmap given will be null.

 ### Example Usage #2